stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 # Clean-up: Delete the remote TF state for the extra copy of my-app
 TFT_EDITION=copy2 task tft:forget
 ```

+> The code for TF modules enables [unique identifiers for resources](#managing-resource-names).
+You can have as many copies of resources as you wish.
+The only requirements are that you use the local `handle` as part of resource names and set `TFT_EDITION` to give each extra copy a name.

 To see a list of all of the available tasks in a project, enter _task_ in a terminal window: